 Sunflower oil is popular thanks to its mild and pleasant flavor.
-Cold-pressed sunflower oil has a light amber color and a slightly nuttier flavored than refined sunflower oil.
+Cold-pressed sunflower oil has a light amber color and a slightly nuttier flavor than refined sunflower oil.
 Cold-pressed sunflower oil can be added to salads, dressing, and sauces.
 It may be used for gently steaming vegetables, but it is not suitable for cooking at high temperatures.
 Refined sunflower oil has a more neutral flavor and a much lighter, pale yellow color.
-It can be heated to temperatures of up to 180 °C, however trans fats risk developing.1
+It can be heated to temperatures of up to 180 °C; however, there is a risk of trans fats developing.1

 Sunflower oil is common in baby food.
-It also often used to make margarine or mayonnaise because of its yellow color.
+It is also often used to make margarine or mayonnaise because of its yellow color.
 Please note: Even though sunflower oil has a high content of unsaturated fatty acids, the ratio of omega-6 (LA) to omega-3 fatty acids (ALA) is very poor.
-Sunflower oil contains high quantities of omega 6 fatty acids, which promote inflammation.
+Sunflower oil contains high quantities of omega-6 fatty acids, which promote inflammation.
 Which oil is healthier: canola oil or sunflower oil?
 Canola oil contains a much higher content of anti-inflammatory omega-3 fatty acids.
 You can read more about omega-3 and omega-6 fatty acids in the link in the box as well as further down in the text.
-Read more about this in the box link and further down in the text.

 Preparation: Mash bananas and blueberries and mix well with all other ingredients.
-Grease a cake tin, dust with flour and pour batter into the tin.
+Grease a cake pan, dust with flour, and pour batter into the pan.
 Bake at 200 °C for about 35–40 minutes.

 You may be able to find organic cold-pressed sunflower oil at selected supermarkets, organic supermarkets, health food stores, and online.
-Cold pressed sunflower oil is often referred to as ‘native’.
+Cold-pressed sunflower oil is often referred to as native.
 It contains valuable nutrients and has a more intense color and flavor.
 Organic oil is never refined, and at most partial deodorization is allowed.
 However, many organic associations are critical of deodorization and have prohibited its practice.
-Cold pressed sunflower oil is made from unhulled, germinable seeds that have a flavor that some people perceive to be bitter, tart, or even rancid.2 If sunflower oil tastes rancid, this usually means that the oil has undergone too much oxidation or has been exposed to water.
+Cold-pressed sunflower oil is made by dehulling, grinding, and pressing sunflower seeds and has a flavor that some people perceive to be bitter, tart, or even rancid.2 If sunflower oil tastes rancid, this usually means that the oil has undergone too much oxidation or has been exposed to water.

 Sunflower oil is made from sunflower seeds.
-Machines are used to hull and clean the seeds.
+Machines are used to clean and dehull the seeds.
 Cold-pressed sunflower oil is made using a mechanical press.
-Mechanical pressing does not heat the oil to temperatures of above 40 °C. While it may be assumed that virgin, cold-pressed sunflower oil is never heated to temperatures above 30 °C, there is no evidence of this in laws or regulations.3 However, olive oil production is subject to temperature restrictions (see the ingredient olive oil).
+Mechanical pressing does not heat the oil to temperatures above 40 °C. While it may be assumed that virgin, cold-pressed sunflower oil is never heated to temperatures above 30 °C, there is no evidence of this in laws or regulations.3 However, olive oil production is subject to temperature restrictions (see the ingredient olive oil).

-Sunflower oil is refined through hot pressing, which involves steaming sunflowers at temperatures around 100 °C or using a chemical solvents (e.g., hexane).
-These processes extend the shelf life of the sunflower oil, preserve a particular flavor, and modify the color of the oil.
-The refining process is also necessary if the oil is to be processed further for (industrial purposes?? check)
+Sunflower oil is refined through hot pressing, which involves steaming sunflowers at temperatures around 100 °C or using chemical solvents (e.g., hexane).
+These processes extend the shelf life of the sunflower oil, preserve a particular flavor, modify the color of the oil, and allow it to be processed further for industrial purposes.

-Refining removes undesirable and toxic substances from the oil, including pigments, odors, flavors, and bitter substances.4
+Refining removes undesirable and toxic substances from the oil such as pigments, odors, flavors, and bitter substances.4

 Sunflower oil contains 884 calories/100 g, the entirety of which is fat.
 Saturated acids account for about 10 % of sunflower oil’s calories.
 The ratio of omega-6 linoleic acid (LA) to omega-3 alpha-linoleic acid (ALA) is 616:1.5 DEBInet reports that 100 g sunflower oil contains 50.18 g omega-6 fatty acids and 0.18 g omega-3 fatty acids, which is a ratio of 280:1.